 Accounts Receivable.
 We are dependent upon a limited number of customers, and, as a result, our trade accounts receivable are highly concentrated.
 Trade accounts receivable are recorded at the invoiced amounts, net of an allowance for doubtful accounts.
-Our allowance for doubtful accounts was \$348,000 as of December 31, 2018 and \$300,000 as of December 31, 2017.
+Our allowance for doubtful accounts was \$382,000 as of December 31, 2019 and \$348,000 as of December 31, 2018.
 A considerable amount of judgment is required in assessing the realization of these receivables including the current creditworthiness of each customer and related aging of the past-due balances, including any billing disputes.
 In order to assess the collectibility of these receivables, we perform ongoing credit evaluations of our customers' financial condition.
 Through these evaluations, we may become aware of a situation where a customer may not be able to meet its financial obligations due to deterioration of its financial viability, credit ratings or bankruptcy.
 The allowance for doubtful accounts is based on the best information available to us and is reevaluated and adjusted as additional information is received.
 We evaluate the allowance based on historical write-off experience, the size of the individual customer balances, past-due amounts and the overall national economy.
 We review the adequacy of our allowance for doubtful accounts monthly.

 Property and Equipment.
 The transportation industry requires significant capital investments.
-Our net property and equipment was \$588.2 million as of December 31, 2018 and \$571.9 million as of December 31, 2017.
-Our depreciation expense was \$88.6 million in 2018, \$85.1 million in 2017 and \$82.4 million in 2016.
+Our net property and equipment was \$640.4 million as of December 31, 2019 and \$588.2 million as of December 31, 2018.
+Our depreciation expense was \$95.1 million in 2019, \$88.6 million in 2018 and \$85.1 million in 2017.
 We compute depreciation of our property and equipment for financial reporting purposes based on the cost of each asset, reduced by its estimated salvage value, using the straight-line method over its estimated useful life.
 We determine and periodically evaluate our estimate of the projected salvage values and useful lives primarily by considering the market for used equipment, prior useful lives and changes in technology.
 We have not changed our policy regarding salvage values as a percentage of initial cost or useful lives of tractors and trailers within the last ten years.
 We believe that our policies and past estimates have been reasonable.
 Actual results could differ from these estimates.
-A 5% decrease in estimated salvage values would have decreased our net property and equipment as of December 31, 2018 by approximately \$11.9 million, or 2.0%.
+A 5% decrease in estimated salvage values would have decreased our net property and equipment as of December 31, 2019 by approximately \$12.3 million, or 1.9%.

 Impairment of Assets.
 Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future net undiscounted cash flows expected to be generated by the asset.
-If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
+If such assets were considered to be impaired, the impairment to be recognized would be measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value less the costs to sell.